 Santa Monica College had previously announced it would have to cancel its winter session, with state funding cuts impacting its ability to operate.
 The school had also announced it would have to do away with its upcoming summer session

 due to financial restraints.
 In addition to funding from Prop 30, the school has received private donations that help make the winter session possible.
-The session will begin January 2, and at least 250 for-credit classes will be offered.
+The session will begin on January 2, and at least 250 for-credit classes will be offered.

-College of the Canyons was also facing cancellation of their winter session.
+College of the Canyons was also facing the cancellation of their winter session.
 Thanks to the additional funding through Prop 30, the school will now offer a full schedule, including the online class options

 .
 This school will receive more than $4 million of the allotted funding, which will pay for winter classes for interested students.

 This video reports on Proposition 30 getting on the ballot.

 was planning a spring semester around both the passage and defeat of Prop 30, according to a report at Accent Advocate.
 Fortunately, the college can offer a more robust spring schedule, thanks to the additional funding it expects to receive from Prop 30.

 “We’ve cut every year for the last four years,” Susan Lee, dean of liberal arts, applied health, vocational education, and athletics for Contra Costa, told Accent Advocate.
 “We’ve been reducing – to be able to tell the faculty that we’re adding is great.”

 While Prop 30 offers breathing room to community colleges throughout California, cuts still loom for some schools